Introduction

 Companies to Avoid

 One way to find out which companies should be avoided is by looking at the current actions of the various anti-sweatshop organizations.
 Find out about these actions by checking out the links on my What Can We Do page.
-Green America's Responsible Shopper and Retailer Scorecard can also help you choose where to shop and which companies to avoid.

 Made in the USA?